 Moreover, I struck a student.
 Johnny Callaghan had been one of the most disrespectful and disorderly students in the class.
 I’d kept him after school more than once, to the dismay of his mother and of school director Katherine Cantwell.
 The last time he was sequestered, he’d reached over onto my desk and tried to take a pen out of my hand.
 I slapped his hand.
 Lightly.

 That did it.
 Gone.

 We’d come back to New York so I could get my teaching degree.
-But, during those first five months all my time outside of class was preparing the lessons and studying books with which to teach.
+But during those first five months all my time outside of class was spent preparing the lessons and studying books on how to teach.

 I got career advice from an unexpected source.
 A psychic.
-Via Helga, who’s always given a lot of credence to non-rational experiences, intuition, forms of spirituality, the possibility of the exchange of unspoken thoughts and so on.
-To some extent, I shared such beliefs, especially regarding my own regular intuitions.
+Via Helga, who’d always given a lot of credence to non-rational experiences, intuition, forms of spirituality, the possibility of the exchange of unspoken thoughts, and so on.
+To some extent, I shared such beliefs, especially regarding my own intuitions.

 Helga had read a New York Times article about this man who’d recently moved to Westchester.
 Call him Walter Siegmeth.
 Siegmeth had made it clear that offering psychic readings was his calling and his profession.

 Out of curiosity, Helga contacted Siegmeth to make an appointment.
 Perhaps, if he had insights, those would help us clarify what we were doing with our lives or might do, something we felt we needed to do.
 Before her visit, she encouraged me to go if her own experience justified the idea.
 She also planned to deliberately avoid mentioning my name and to say nothing revealing about me.
 She stuck with her plan and, after her visit, returned impressed.